 - Finalize the integration with Solidgate and outline your data transfer strategy to Solidgate and your current processor.

-- Coordinate the transfer method (e.g., SFTP) to securely move data to Solidgate, and adjust your systems accordingly after the transfer.
+- Coordinate the transfer method like SFTP to securely move data to Solidgate, and adjust your systems accordingly after the transfer.

 - Stay in close communication with Solidgate to monitor the data integration process and make necessary adjustments.